facebookarchive/wordpress/readme.txt

 * Like, send, and subscribe buttons can be enabled in a click and are fully customizable.
 * Facebook Comments, including full SEO support.
 * Open Graph Protocol integration.
-* Recommendations bar, which allows users to click to start getting recommendations, Like content, and add what they're reading to Timeline as they go.
+* Recommendations bar, which allows users to click to start getting recommendations and Like content.

 **Widgets**